 An experienced personal injury lawyer will help you achieve a settlement figure that is representative of your losses.
 Your losses in a personal injury claim are known as damages, and while some are easily calculated, such as your existing medical bills, others, such as your emotional distress, are difficult to navigate.

 A skilled attorney will know how to evidence your future expenses, such as the cost of ongoing medical treatment, and non-economic damages, such as your loss of enjoyment in life.
-This is where an attorney can make a massive difference and ensure that you achieve justice.
+This is where an attorney can make a massive difference to ensure that you achieve justice.

 Potential damages your personal injury lawyer can help you claim include:

-You should be compensated for the repair or replacement of any property damaged in the incident.
-For example, if you were in a slip and fall, you may have broken your phone, or if you were in a car accident, then you will inevitably require car repairs.
+You should be compensated for the repair or replacement of any property damaged resulting from the incident.
+For example, if you were included in a slip and fall, you may have broken your phone, or if you were in a car accident, then you will inevitably require car repairs.
 It is important to keep evidence of your damaged property, such as photos and receipts for repair, as this could be important evidence in your case.